jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/5_Essential_Standards.typ

 )<tab_11>

-For #glspl("swith"), four standards meeting all criteria and complementing each other have been identified in @tab_11.
 It is essential to address important points of the selected standards.
 EC 406/2010 @EU_406_2010 and ISO 11119-3:2020 @11119_3_ISO are established regulations for the automotive industry.
 EC 406/2010 is available in multiple languages and is valid across 50 geopolitical regions, including various islands and countries.
 However, there are several objections to its direct application to aviation.
 The full title in English states: #emp_[COMMISSION REGULATION (EU) No 406/2010 of 26 April 2010 implementing Regulation (EC) No 79/2009 of the European Parliament and of the Council on type-approval of hydrogen-powered motor vehicles].
 While by definition an airplane is also a vehicle, the German translation of EC 406/2010 uses the term  #emp_[Kraftfahrzeug] (motor vehicle), which limits the applications to road vehicles.
 Consequently, from the title definition in the English version itself, it is not clear whether aviation use would be legally permissible.
 The limitation to road-bound vehicles is further emphasized by ISO 19881:2018 @iso_19881.
 This standard, which serves similar purposes as EC 406/2010 @EU_406_2010, explicitly restricts its scope through its title #emp_[Gaseous hydrogen - Land vehicle fuel containers].
 The phrase #emp_[Land vehicle] unequivocally precludes application to aircraft.
 Moreover, ISO 19881:2018 specifically mandates permanently attached tanks, adding another layer of incompatibility with aviation applications.
 However, for #glspl("swith"), replaceable tanks could offer significant advantages over permanently attached ones.
 This potential benefit arises from two main considerations.
 Firstly, in the event of hydrogen tank issues, replaceable tanks allow for faster substitution, minimizing aircraft inactivity periods.
 Such efficiency is crucial in airline economics, where prolonged inactivity is highly undesirable.
 Secondly, replaceable tanks facilitate easier upgrades, such as transitioning from Type IV to Type V tanks when new technological advancements become available.